-We are currently shipping the 2015 printing of the 3rd edition which incorporates all the changes below.
+We are currently shipping the 2015 printing of the 3rd edition which except where noted incorporates the changes below.

 Important Note – Licence Conditions Changes

 Following changes to the UK Licence Conditions for examinations after 1st October 2015 the following clauses will be tested on the basis of the amendments made by Ofcom.
 Examinations taken before this date will be on the basis of that printed in the book.
 It is important to note that there are changes on all three levels of licence and candidates are therefore strongly advised to review the new conditions for all three.
-The changes below replace those printed in all previous editions.
+The changes below are not included in any printing of the book so replace that printed in all previous editions.

 Page 9, Col 3,